AIML-research/AIML-research.github.io/_pages/lernmint.md

 #### 4. Key contributions and results
 The project has delivered several important contributions:
-- Fairness-aware clustering methods for grouping students under fairness constraints
+- Development of fairness-aware clustering methods for grouping students under fairness constraints
-- Evaluation frameworks for assessing bias in student performance prediction
+- Design of evaluation frameworks for assessing bias in student performance prediction
 - Comprehensive surveys on datasets and methods for fairness-aware learning
-- Applications in STEM education, demonstrating how bias can affect learning analytics systems
+- Applications in STEM education, demonstrating how bias affects learning analytics systems
-- Foundations for explainable and actionable fairness methods in educational contexts

 #### 5. Publications
 - Le Quy, T., Friege, G., & Ntoutsi, E. (2023). <a href ="https://doi.org/10.1007/978-3-031-33374-3_40">Multi-fair Capacitated Students-Topics Grouping Problem</a>.
 In Advances in Knowledge Discovery and Data Mining: 27th Pacific-Asia Conference on Knowledge Discovery and Data Mining, PAKDD 2023, Proceedings, Part I (pp. 507-519).
 Cham: Springer Nature Switzerland.